Biblical Geography: Roman Provinces around the Aegean Sea

 MACEDONIA – region of southeastern "Europe" (northern part of modern Greece) where the Pauline mission first spreads; a "province" during the Roman Empire; includes the cities/towns of Neapolis, Philippi, Amphipolis, Apollonia, Thessalonica, and Beroea.

-ACHAIA – core region of ancient "Greece," including the cities of Athens and Corinth, along with their ports and surrounding towns ASIA (MINOR)heavily populated region, in modern-day South-Western Turkey; many famous cities, incl. most of the "Seven Cities of Revelation" (Rev 2-3); ancient center in Pergamum
+ACHAIA – core region of ancient "Greece," including the cities of Athens and Corinth, along with their ports and surrounding towns ASIA (MINOR)a heavily populated region (modern-day South-Western Turkey) with many famous cities, including most of the "Seven Cities of Revelation" (Rev 2–3); its ancient center was in Pergamum, while its capital in Roman times was in Ephesus.

 GREEK ISLANDS in the AEGEAN SEA: